 If the charitable organization sells the donated vehicle without having

-significantly used the vehicle for charitable
+significantly used the vehicle for charitable purposes, generally your

-the vehicle for charitable purposes, you should be able to deduct the fair market value of the
+charitable purposes, you should be able to deduct the fair market value of the

 vehicle immediately preceding your donation.
 The organization should issue a